College of Arts and Sciences

-He has presented papers at academic conferences, several of them related to his prior involvement in the Newark Project, a Ford Foundation-supported study concerning the urban religious life of Newark, N.J.
+He has presented papers at academic conferences, several of them related to his prior involvement in the Newark Project, a Ford Foundation-supported study concerning the urban religious life of Newark, New Jersey.

-An ordained elder in the Church of the Nazarene, Dr. Perabeau also serves as a pastor in the city of Chicago.
+An ordained elder in the Church of the Nazarene, Dr. Perabeau served as a pastor in the city of Chicago for over a decade.

 He is a member of the American Academy of Religion, Association of Nazarene Sociologists and Researchers, Society for the Scientific Study of Religion, and Wesleyan Theological Society.

-Dr. Perabeau has traveled to Honduras, Nicaragua, Guatemala, Venezuela, Mexico, the Dominican Republic and Puerto Rico.
-He also has studied in Costa Rica, where he met his wife, Gayle, a graduate of Houghton College who was also studying there.
+Dr. Perabeau speaks Spanish and has traveled throughout Central America, the Caribbean, Venezuela, and the Mediterranean.
+As a college student, he studied in Costa Rica, where he met his wife, Gayle, a graduate of Houghton College.
 They sometimes lead mission trips for Olivet students.

 He has completed the Chicago Marathon twice.
-In addition to running, he enjoys camping; cheering on the Chicago Cubs and Bears; and spending time with his wife and children.
+In addition to running, he enjoys camping; cheering on the Chicago Cubs and Bears; and spending time with his wife and sons.